 • How gestures and intonation influence class interactions

-Like many other free online courses in this ranking, you can audit the course for free.
+Like many other free online classes in this ranking, you can audit the course for free.
 Alternatively, you can take the verified course for a fee and get a certificate at the course’s end.

 Get more details about the University of Pennsylvania’s Understanding Classroom Interaction course.